KNg-02/VITAL-Document-Data-Analysis/README.md

  <p>This glaring discrepancy immediately signals where our intervention efforts should focus.</p>

-<b>Stand-out source of the overwhelming mismanagement of documents</b>
+<h3>2.
+Stand-out source of the overwhelming mismanagement of documents</h3>

 <p>Breakdown of document management (2021)</p>
 <p align="center" width="100%">